balek01/ISA_PROJECT_1/readme.md

 ## Known Limitations
 Server supports only equality match filters and substring filters.
 If a substring filter with multiple * is used the server behaves as if it received a prefix filter and ignores the rest of upcoming filters.
-Since this functionality is not implemented it has not been tested.

 ## Example of usage
 ```